 |Compact Crossover||Php 500||Php 2,300||Php 650||Php 55,000 – 60,000|

 |7-Seater SUV||Php 500||Php 2,300||Php 650||Php 65,000 – 80,000|

 – – – – – – – – – – – – – – – – – – –

-We hope you can use this guide to plan your car purchase better.
+We hope you can use this “costs of buying a car” guide to plan your purchase better!
 Remember, responsible drivers should also be responsible owners.
 Take the extra step to clean your car’s documents early on.
 What this pandemic should have taught us is, you’ll never know when you might have to liquidate an asset later on.
 Having clean papers just adds a little bit more value to your car when selling time comes along.